15 August 2017

-Of the 742 individual responses received in the Minister's initial consultation, more than 90% agreed that the TTS Minister should set a maximum level of fares for all taxis.
+The States’ Sustainable Transport Policy required the Minister for Infrastructure, Deputy Eddie Noel, to reform and simplify taxi-cab regulation.
+Of the 742 individual responses received in the Taxi Regulatory Reform consultation (the highest response rate of any consultation to that time), over 90% agreed that the Minister should set a maximum level of fares for all taxi-cabs.